akruszewski/gibl/manuscript/chapter2.md

 To understand how this affects the evaluation model better, let's consider an example where you say either of these statements to some friend of yours:

-1. Say your name.
+1. Say your name
-1. Say "your name".
+1. Say "your name"

 In the first example, you expect your friend to tell you their name.
 However, in the second example, you expect them to say "your name", rather than their actual name.